Zenith VS Breitling

-While Breitling may be more recognized as a Swiss brand, the better question would be "who is a more prestigious watchmaker, Zenith or Breitling?"
+While Breitling may be more recognized as a Swiss brand, the better question would be "who is a more prestigious watchmaker, Zenith, or Breitling?"

-Zenith is a very famous watchmaker with possibly the world's most accurate column wheel chronograph movement known as the El Primero.
+Zenith is a very famous watchmaker with possibly the world's most accurate column-wheel chronograph movement known as the El Primero.
 In fact, Rolex used to use the El Primero calibers in the Cosmograph Daytona watches way-back-when they didn’t manufacture their own calibers.
 In doing so and for their many other horological achievements, Zenith became a prestigious and respected brand in the luxury watch community.

 To this day, just about any serious watch collector would have an El Primero in their collection and about 9 out of 10 serious watch collectors would recommend a Zenith over a Breitling.
-At the same time, Breitling has cornered their own segment of a market and caters to a specific crowd within the watch community with their specialty watches.
+At the same time, Breitling has cornered its own segment of a market and caters to a specific crowd within the watch community with its specialty watches.
 In a way, they got they're own segment market going for them and don't need to try and outdo any other players in the scene.

-As you may already know, the difference in accuracy of a watch can be easily determined by taking a closer look at the movement.
+As you may already know, the difference in the accuracy of a watch can be easily determined by taking a closer look at the movement.
 While Zenith produces very accurate mechanical Chronographs with their high-beat El Primero movements which oscillate at 36,000 VpH, they only produce mechanical watches.
 Mechanical watches run on the incremental release of tension in the watch's spring.

-However, quartz watches also have their own things that can affect their accuracy such as being exposed to electromagnetic interference (i.e., x-ray machines, dentist offices, certain medical equipment and consumer electronics that all give off an EMF).
+However, quartz watches also have their own things that can affect their accuracy such as being exposed to electromagnetic interference (i.e., x-ray machines, dentist offices, certain medical equipment, and consumer electronics that all give off an EMF).